ashishkumar099/analytics-by-practise/SQL/MySQL for Data Analytics and Business Intelligence/Readme.txt

-Please load the employees database (from employees.zip) before executing the queries.
+Please load the employees database (from employees.zip) before executing practise challanges.
 Have fun.-------------